Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Experiments

-\paragraph{Results with ROUGE.} As shown in Table~\ref{tab:rq1}, \search{} generates summaries that better emulate gold summaries by obtaining an R-2 of 40, a significant\footnote{We use a non-parametric bootstrap test~\citep{efron1994introduction} for significance testing.} 20 points improvement ($p < 0.001$) over the \search{} variant with just leaf nodes.
-Even when considering only one output from each neural module, \search{} Top-1 obtains an R-2 of 34.
-The random SP baseline, similar to \search{}, uses the same pre-trained modules but only obtains an R-2 of 15, demonstrating that arbitrary composition of these modules is much less effective than the searched programs.
-The BART-oracle models exhibit less diversity between the generated summaries, as reflected by their lower ROUGE scores.
-This also demonstrates the utility of a tree structure in a Summarization Program.
+\looseness-1 \textbf{Results.} As shown in Table~\ref{tab:rq1}, \search{} generates summaries that better emulate gold summaries by obtaining an R-2 of 40, a significant\footnote{We use a non-parametric bootstrap test~\citep{efron1994introduction} for significance testing.} 20 points improvement ($p < 0.001$) over the \search{} leaves.
+The random SP baseline uses the same pre-trained modules as \search{} but only obtains an R-2 of 15, demonstrating that arbitrary composition of these modules is much less effective than the searched programs.
+The BART-oracle models exhibit less diversity between the generations, as reflected by their lower ROUGE scores.
+This demonstrates the utility of a tree structure in an SP.
 Finally, we observe that each of our neural modules plays a significant role in constructing more accurate SPs.
-Perhaps unsurprisingly, removing the fusion module leads to the highest drop in ROUGE scores which suggests that fusing information from multiple sentences is one of the core operations that humans perform while constructing summaries.

-\paragraph{Factuality Results.} Table~\ref{tab:rq1} also demonstrates that \search{} obtains the best QuestEval score, even though its search objective does not optimize for it, suggesting that the \search{} summaries are not only similar to the human summaries (as measured by ROUGE) but also have high factual overlap with the human summaries.
-Overall, through these results, we establish that the Summarization Program is an effective way of representing the generative process of abstractive summaries, outperforming random SPs, extractive oracles and unstructured abstractive oracles.
+Removing the fusion module leads to the highest drop in ROUGE which suggests that fusing information from multiple sentences is one of the core operations in human summaries. \search{} also obtains the best QuestEval score, even though it does not specifically optimize for it, suggesting that the summaries are not only similar to the human summaries (as measured by ROUGE) but also have high factual overlap with the human summaries.
+In summary, SP is an effective way of representing the generative process of abstractive summaries, outperforming random SPs, extractive oracles and unstructured abstractive oracles.